Guard Contracts & Statistical Primer

 2. Statistical Method Primer

-InvarLock evaluates edits using paired Δlog perplexity:
+InvarLock evaluates edits using paired Δlog perplexity against the baseline:

 See Quality Gates (Acceptance) for the run-level thresholds the CLI enforces on these statistics.